ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Forlinx_Desktop22_04_User_Manual.md.txt

 ### 4.17 Bluetooth Test

-Description:

-The AW-XM458 module on the OK3588 carrier board integrates Bluetooth.
+**Note: The AW-XM458 module on the OK3588 carrier board integrates Bluetooth.
 This section demonstrates data transfer via Bluetooth between a cell phone and the development board.
-It can support Bluetooth up to 5.0.
+It can support Bluetooth up to 5.0.**

 1\.
 Bluetooth Configuration;